 The Pennsylvania Department of Human Services is partnering with Center for Community Resources, a regional crisis/call center in Butler County, to create and staff a helpline for those struggling with mental health issues through the COVID-19 crisis.
 The HELPLINE can be accessed 24/7 at 1-855-284-2494.

 When you're a student at W&J College, you have access on campus to confidential, high-quality, ethical, and culturally-sensitive outpatient wellness services for your physical, mental, and emotional wellbeing.
-The Student Health & Counseling Services can help you get well and stay well with walk-in care, counseling appointments, and preventative education.
+The Student Health & Counseling Services can help you get well and stay well with healthcare, counseling appointments, and preventative education.
 We help you and the entire W&J College community be well by promoting the health and wellness of students, faculty, and staff through collaboration, consulting, and training services.

 New Residence Hall, Ground Level